Conondale National Park: Amphibians

-The Conondale region has experienced recent rapid declines in frog populations; the southern gastric brooding frog Rheobatrachus silus which only became known to science in 1973 and the southern dayfrog Taudactylus diurnus declined rapidly between 1979 and 1981 with both presumed extinct.
+The Conondale region has experienced recent rapid declines in frog populations; the Southern gastric brooding frog Rheobatrachus silus which only became known to science in 1973 and the Mount Glorious day frog Taudactylus diurnus declined rapidly between 1979 and 1981 with both presumed extinct.
 Four other species found in the park have also declined.
 There have been similar declines and disappearances of frogs in north Queensland and Central America under similar circumstances, the causes of these declines in still unknown but several hypotheses have been developed including the possible impact of chytrid fungus Batrachochytrium dendrobatidis which has been reported in the region.

 Reptiles

-There are 54 species of reptiles recorded in the park which include the rough-scaled snake Tropidechis carinatus, lace monitor Varanus varius, land mullet Bellatorias major, carpet python Morelia spilota and the near threatened challenger skink Saproscincus rosei which occurs in rainforest but has also been found to occur in high densities in exotic Lantana camara thickets.
+There are 54 species of reptiles recorded in the park which include the venomous Rough-scaled snake Tropidechis carinatus, Lace monitor Varanus varius, Land mullet Bellatorias major, Jungle Carpet python Morelia spilota cheynei and the near threatened challenger skink Saproscincus rosei which occurs in rainforest but has also been found to occur in high densities in exotic Lantana camara thickets.